Thermo Fisher Scientific: Acquisition history

 In December 2010, Thermo Fisher Scientific announced its acquisition of Dionex for $2.1 billion.

 In May 2011, Thermo Fisher Scientific Inc. bought Phadia to expand into the testing of allergies and autoimmune diseases for €2.47 billion ($3.5 billion) in cash.

 In April 2013, after a competitive bidding with Hoffmann-La Roche, Thermo Fisher acquired Life Technologies Corporation for US$13.6 billion in a deal, adding further service lines related to advanced DNA sequencing and genetic testing.
+Life Technologies was originally formed in 2008 through a $6.7B merger of Invitrogen, a cell therapy, and Applied Biosystems.
+The company also acquired GIBCO (Grand Island Biological Company) as part of the Life Technologies acquisition.